Military Affiliated Scholarships

 "The actual net cost for in-state tuition and fees assessed by the institution for the program of education after the application of any waiver of, or reduction in, tuition and fees; and any scholarship, or other Federal, State, institutional, or employer-based aid or assistance (excluding loans and title IV funds, such as Federal Pell Grants, Federal Stafford Loans, Federal Plus Loans, Perkins Loans, etc) that is provided directly to the institution and specifically designated for the sole purpose of defraying tuition and fees."

-We will require documentation for how the money each scholarship is allowed to be used.
+We will require documentation for how the each scholarship's money is allowed to be used.
 Please click here for more information or contact the School Certifying Official if you have any questions.

 Scholarships for high school seniors, JROTC high school seniors, and veterans.